 Take some time to figure out how you like to show and receive love.
 Sometimes taking the 5 love languages test can help.
 Encourage your partner to do the same or ask them if they know what their love language is.
 Try to remind yourself to vocalize your feelings rather than just holding them in.
 It can feel risky at first because being open and vulnerable opens you up to the possibility of rejection.
 But it’s also brave and the best way to encourage honesty and openness in your relationship.
 Send a text or email if you feel uncertain about verbally expressing your feelings.
 Remember that certain partners can get very confused by roundabout, subtle ways of showing love.
 Fe types (FJs) like a lot of verbal affirmation and encouragement from their partners.
 TJ types like a lot of very direct, up-front communication.
 Sensing types like things to be very specific.
 Extroverts feel loved when their partners make regular time for them.

 It’s good to be you!
 Just try to show your inner feelings to your partner so they don’t feel lost or perplexed about where they stand in the relationship.

 As an INFP you have a lot of qualities that make you stand-out to a partner.
 Your empathy, imagination, and sincerity are gifts that bring a lot of depth and wonder to a relationship.
 Every type has a unique set of weaknesses and strengths.
 Don’t let these weaknesses bring you down or spoil your mood – you can do so many things well!
 And remember, each INFP is different.
 You may not relate to every single one of these mistakes.
 We’d love to hear your thoughts and experiences in the comments!
-You can also discover more about your personality type in the INFP personality course that Joel and Antonia have created!
+You can also discover more about your personality type in the INFP Owners Manual that Joel and Antonia have created!